Divya-Gupta17/CareerPath_model/README.md

 Chatbot Integration (SkillBot):

-Provides conversational guidance to users about career options, pathways, and FAQs using Dialogflow.
+Provides conversational guidance to users about career options, pathways.

 Interactive Web Interface:

-Developed using Flask (backend) and React (frontend).
+Developed using Flask (backend) and htl,css and js (frontend).

 Users can input details via forms and receive immediate recommendations.